 Zip: A Zip file is an alternative download method for people who have slower connections.
 It does take longer, but it contains an alternative AIR file that works the same way as Adobe AIR.
 To download a Zip file, click on the link to download an alternative offline version.
 This link will open a pop-up with information regarding where you want to save the file.
 One you have it downloaded, it should appear as a folder.
 You want to choose either open on Mac or open on Windows.

-How do I print my digital edition?
+How do I print my online digital issue?

 Printing is a standard feature in the nxtbook product, though this feature can be removed at the publisher’s request.
 Most books allow printing to a PDF document or straight to paper.
 To print pages from your nxtbook, look to the immediate right of the book.
 You should see a vertical bar with several icons.
 If the publisher has allowed printing, one of the icons will look like an abstract printer.
 (Please note: If you are unsure, mouse over the icons for a text label to appear.)
 Clicking on this icon brings up a print box where you can select the page range you wish to print.
 Select the range, and then hit “ok.”
 This will bring up the page setup for printing.
 Next, choose one of the following print formats: